ADvsIM/main/README.md

 ## 🏷️ Label Convention
 ----
-Anomaly = y=1, Normal = y=0.
+Anomaly: y=1, Normal: y=0.
 Scores are assumed to follow “higher = more anomalous.”